-By freeing staff from time-consuming tasks, chambers can allocate their talents to areas that drive membership growth and boost revenue.
-A robust MMS is built for that exact purpose – allowing automation to handle the mundane while ensuring details are accurate.
+By freeing staff from time-consuming tasks, chambers can allocate their talents to areas that drive chamber membership growth and boost revenue.
+Robust membership management software is built for that exact purpose – allowing automation to handle the mundane while ensuring details are accurate.

 A powerful MMS is the foundation on which scalability is built.
-As the epicenter of its management and operations, chamber’s strength goes hand-in-hand with their software.
+As the epicenter of its management and operations, the chamber’s strength goes hand-in-hand with its chamber management software.

 Editor’s note: This article was originally posted on April 9, 2019.
 It has been updated.